openEOPlatform/documentation/authentication/index.md

 If you have any questions about the enrollment to openEO Platform or the Early Adopter program, please [contact us](https://openeo.cloud/contact/).

-### Register with Terrascope
+### Register with Terrascope (optional)

-Due to the federated nature of openEO Platform, you may still need to also register with the individual service provider.
+Due to the federated nature of openEO Platform, you may still want to register with the individual service provider.
 This depends on which [data sets](../data-collections/index.md) and [processes](../processes/index.md) you need to use.
-If you plan to use any [data set](../data-collections/index.md) that is *'provided by Terrascope'* or *'provided by SentinelHub'*, you need to follow the steps below to setup a *Terrascope account*.
+If you plan to use any [data set](../data-collections/index.md) that is *'provided by Terrascope'* or *'provided by SentinelHub'*, you can follow the steps below to setup a *Terrascope account*, which helps to prioritize and speed up the processing requests.
-This allows to get optimal access to the processing resources of Terrascope, but it is only required temporarily and this requirement will go away in the future.

 Luckily, Terrascope also uses the EGI check-in as authentication service, so you can quickly use your existing account to bootstrap a new Terrascope account.